Updated July 5, 2022

 However, you as the owner, seller or buyer of the business are the final arbiter of what the business is worth to you.
 Remember, these guidelines are only averages.
 And the guidelines certainly don’t take into account any special considerations or any future plans that an owner might have for the business.
 What a particular business might be worth to you may be more or less than it’s worth to the next person who looks at it.

-If my firm can assist you in valuing, buying or selling a retail business, please don’t hesitate to contact us.
+If we can assist you in valuing, buying or selling a retail business, please don’t hesitate to contact us.
+Our firm offers written, fully documented valuations on retail businesses.

 For further reading, here are additional related articles: